mindspore-ai/docs/docs/mindspore/source_en/faq/feature_advice.md

 <br/>

-<font size=3>**Q: Can MindSpore be converted to an AIR model on Ascend 310?**</font>
+<font size=3>**Q: Can MindSpore be converted to an AIR model on Atlas 200/300/500 inference product?**</font>

-A: An AIR cannot be exported from the Ascend 310.
-You need to load a trained checkpoint on the Ascend 910, export an AIR model, and then convert the AIR model into an OM model for inference on the Ascend 310.
-For details about the Ascend 910 installation, see the MindSpore Installation Guide at [here](https://www.mindspore.cn/install/en).
+A: An AIR cannot be exported from the Atlas 200/300/500 inference product.
+You need to load a trained checkpoint on the Atlas training series, export an AIR model, and then convert the AIR model into an OM model for inference on the Atlas 200/300/500 inference product.
+For details about the Atlas training series installation, see the MindSpore Installation Guide at [here](https://www.mindspore.cn/install/en).

 <br/>